Splatink/pico-clock-rewritten/readme.md

 The OLED display and BME280 share the same I2C lines into the Pico

 Pin definitions and display drivers (as long as the display is 128x64) can easily be changed in the code

+28/09/25 WARNING: This code has bugs and holes.
+It is the first piece of software ever written by me, and since then, I've (unfotunetly) given up programming.
+I am not responsible for anything that happens if you use this neither do I care.
+If you want to run this, do so at your own risk and on an isolated IOT network.